From the fountains in the mountains

 That line alone — is incredibly telling.

-From my first job in high school to the long line of places ever sense — I’ve yet to see a single shop without some degree of politics in the air.
+From my first job in high school to the long line of places ever since — I’ve yet to see a single shop without some degree of politics in the air.

 Most was just run-of-the-mill foolishness that ya gotta role with, some seriously impeded progress, and others involved crippling stupidity.